TomHarrop/asw-gbs-genome-paper/md/results.md

 ![
 **Figure 2**.
-**A** Regions of the draft ASW genome that have altered allele frequencies between populations from North and South of the Alpine divide.
+**A** Regions of the draft ASW genome that have altered allele frequencies between populations from North and South of the Main Divide.
 47 SNPs on 24 contigs have altered allele frequencies, using the arbitrary *Q*-value cutoff of 0.01.
 **B** Models of population demographics and results (in progress).
-](/home/tom/Projects/stacks-asw/test_bs/bs_plot.pdf)
+](fig/single_contig_fst.pdf)

 \clearpage